Aminat00/Aminat00/README.md

 - 👋 Hi, I’m Aminat
-- 👀 I’m interested in Web Development and Design
+- 👀 I’m interested in Web and Mobile Development
-- 🌱 I’m currently working in React.js
+- 🌱 I’m currently working in React.js, Reacy Native
 - 🌱 I am also learning and practising  Dart and Flutter
-- 💞️ I’m looking to collaborate on React and Flutter project
+- 💞️ I’m looking to collaborate on React and React Native project
 - 📫 How to reach me moldalievaaminat@gmail.com

 <!---